MODERN SLAVERY AND HUMAN TRAFFICKING POLICY

 - reviewing on a regular basis all aspects of the supply chain based on the supply chain mapping;

 - invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship.

 The organisation’s effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains, measured against relevant performance indicators

 Web Control UK Limited will be reviewing its key performance indicators (KPIs) and as a result, the organisation will aim to:

-- require all staff to be made fully aware/to have completed training on modern slavery by the end of our current financial year – January 2020 – completed within timescales.
+- require all staff to be made fully aware/to have completed training on modern slavery by the end of our current financial year which was completed within timescales.
 Refresher courses will be made available to all staff and to be undertaken by December 2021.